 This will be integrated into the PAG process.
 SRAT will not be contacted at this current stage however, they may be involved if recruitment is affected.

-It was agreed that finance sign off should be added to the TLSE process requiring approval of the financial plan from oD and HoS.
+It was agreed that finance sign off should be added to the TLSE process requiring approval of the financial plan from HoD and HoS.

 Action: Gareth Clay to be contacted regarding PGT Geography field trip and criteria for PAG submission.